agorapp-dao/agorapp-solana/packages/content/solana/rust/intro-to-solana/public/cpi/lesson.md

 Use CPI to call the [`allocate`](https://docs.rs/solana-program/1.18.11/solana_program/system_instruction/fn.allocate.html) method of the system program.

-It is in `solana_program::system_instruction` has the following signature:
+It is in `solana_program::system_instruction` and has the following signature:

 ```rust
 pub fn allocate(pubkey: &Pubkey, space: u64) -> Instruction